 In general, there are 2 kinds of deductibles: a percentage-based deductible and a dollar amount deductible and the way they differ from one another lies in the way they’re calculated.
 There are also a few nuances based on the value of your home.
 After it’s calculated, the homeowner is going to pay a specific amount of money for the entire duration of his policy if he ever decides to file a claim.

 Choosing a Deductible for Your Policy

-Homeowners should choose policies with a deducible that’s as high as they can afford, since doing so greatly reduces their monthly premium.
-While an increased deductible can minimize the cost of your NY home insurance premium by up to twenty percent, it doesn’t mean you should excessively raise the deducible.
-In fact, what you’re doing when you choose a deductible is that you balance the long term cost of your premiums and your deductible (the short term cost).
+Homeowners should choose policies with a deductible that’s as high as they can afford, since doing so greatly reduces their monthly premium.
+While an increased deductible can minimize the cost of your NY home insurance premium by up to twenty percent, it doesn’t mean you should excessively raise the deductible.
+In fact, what you’re doing when you choose a deductible is that you balance the long-term cost of your premiums and your deductible (the short term cost).